 International routes from Austria

-As well as being able to buy tickets throughout Austria at Loco2, you can also buy great value fares between Austria and many other countries.
+As well as being able to buy tickets throughout Austria with us, you can also buy great value fares between Austria and many other countries.
 These include Switzerland, Germany, Czech Republic, Croatia, Hungary, Serbia, Slovenia and Slovakia.
-Which means that Loco2’s booking map is crossing more and more borders, all thanks to a forward-thinking Austrian rail operator.
+Which means that our booking map is crossing more and more borders, all thanks to a forward-thinking Austrian rail operator.

 The most popular, direct international routes are between the classic capitals of Budapest to Vienna, Prague to Vienna or Bratislava to Vienna as well as a new daily route between Berlin and Vienna.
 The international Semmering Railway also has stiff competition from the Arlberg route in terms of mountain landscapes, as this is the main west to east route through the Alps between Zurich and Vienna.
 It is also worth noting that you can travel from London to Vienna by train with only two changes, albeit a long journey of just under 13 hours.